safespring/docs/content/backup/automation/rest-api.md

     Many times endpoints return incomplete objects, contrary to what the Cloutility documentation may appear to be saying.

     This actually saves network bandwidth as the size of these objects along with all their components may be huge.
-    But it can cause confusion to someone that is not used to the Cloutility's API.
+    But it can cause confusion to someone that is not used to Cloutility's API.

     We recommend that you use the most explicit endpoint for what you want to retrieve.
 For example, if you want all users of a Business Unit, do not use `/v1/bunits/{bunitId}`, use instead `/v1/bunits/{bunitId}/users`.

 ### Consumption units
 Once you have the ID number (`bunitId`) of the business unit you wish to operate under, you can start managing **consumption units** for this business unit.
 In the Cloutility API, these are referred to as "consumers".
-But we will use the terms that the web interface uses, that is "consumption units".
+But we will use the term that the web interface uses for consistency, that is "consumption units".

 #### Retrieving units
 Just like with business units, you can retrieve consumption units in an analogous fashion: